 - All courses in block one are listed with a “P” suffix and carry 10 UC quarter units each.

 - The courses in block two are listed with an “S” suffix and carry 12 UC quarter units each.

-You will register twice: once at the University of Belgrano after you’ve completed the language placement exam and once for UCEAP by completing your MyEAP Study List
+You will register twice: at the University of Belgrano after you’ve completed the language placement exam and again for UCEAP by completing your MyEAP Study List

 .
 It is important that you adhere to the established deadlines for submitting your registration.

 - The following are the only four level combinations possible on the Intensive Spanish Language program: